giuper/Blockchain24/11-ed25519/ExploringKeys.md

 ### The curve and the points

 The signature scheme uses the twisted Edwards form of an elliptic curve in Montogomery form.
+Specifically,
-Specifically we start from elliptic curve in Montgomery form
+we start from an elliptic curve in Montgomery form

 $$Bv^2=u^3+Au^2+u$$